xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 <small>Tip: Should not describe any design or implementation details.</small>

-- the xCDL framework shall not be specific to a revision control system, svn/git/hg/etc shall be accepted; however, the recommended revision control system is Git
+- the xCDL framework shall not be specific to a revision control system, all systems (svn/git/hg/etc) shall be accepted; however, the recommended revision control system is **git**
-- the build configurations may run on identical or different hardware (different boards, different processors, different amounts of ram/flash, etc); an example of such a different configuration was used for the Metrilog SDI-12 sensors, where the Debug configuration used a larger AVR than the Release.
+- the build configurations may run on identical or different hardware (different boards, different processors, different amounts of RAM/flash, etc.); an example of such a configuration was used for the Metrilog SDI-12 sensors, where the Debug configuration used a larger AVR than the Release.
 - shall allow multiple toolchains
 - shall be C/C++ centric and shall handle C/C++ dependencies automatically (obviously)
 - shall provide support for testing (continuous integration)
-- shall provide support for custom build steps, using external tools (for example for adding a binary checksum, custom metadata, etc)
+- shall provide support for custom build steps, using external tools (for example, for adding a binary checksum, custom metadata, etc.)
 - shall provide support for documentation generating tools (Doxygen)

 Future versions: